 I still have glitter from our pine cone ornaments, so I got it out to try with our Play-Doh.
 (I wasn’t sure how much would actually stick, but they had fun rubbing it on their finished shapes!)

 After they were finished with their creations, I used a toothpick to poke holes in the ornaments so we could add ribbons later for hanging.
 Then I set the ornaments in a safe place to air dry.
 Since we were using some very old dough, it only took a couple days.
 (Want them ready sooner?
 Try baking them at 200 degrees Fahrenheit for 5 minutes.)

 Once they were dry, we added ribbons to hang them with.
 I also used a permanent marker to personalize a few of the ornaments.

-Got some old Play-doh hanging around?
-Give this easy craft a try this week… Tie ’em on packages for a simple addition to any gift.
-Or, use them as gift tags!
+Got some old cans of Play-Doh hanging around?
+Give this easy playdough craft a try.
+Make a few playdough ornaments for the tree.
+Tie ’em on packages for a simple addition to any gift.
+You could even use them as gift tags!